toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Use Cleared Balance for "Record Payment"

-Change the default credit card payment value to use the Cleared Balance instead of the Working Balance to avoid overpaying credit card bills. _**Note**: If you don't have enough budgeted in Payment to cover the selected option, it will use the Payment value instead to avoid overbudgeting_</details>
+Change the default credit card payment value to use the Cleared Balance instead of the Working Balance to avoid overpaying credit card bills. _**Note**: If you don't have enough budgeted in Payment to cover the selected option, it will use the Payment value instead to avoid overbudgeting_

+## Visually separate transactions between months

+Add a thick line in the transactions table after the last transactions of a month to visually separate from the next month.</details>

 <details><summary>Reports (Click to Expand/Collapse)</summary>

-## Visually separate transactions between months

-Add a thick line in the transactions table after the last transactions of a month to visually separate from the next month.

 ## Compact Income vs. Expense